 Malaysia’s ex-finance minister charged over tunnel project

-KUALA LUMPUR, Malaysia (AP) — Malaysia’s former finance minister Lim Guan Eng was charged Friday with corruption over a $1.5 billion undersea tunnel project and slammed the move as political persecution by the new government.
+KUALA LUMPUR, Malaysia (AP) — Malaysia’s former finance minister was charged Friday with corruption over a $1.5 billion undersea tunnel project, a move he slammed as political persecution by the new government.

-Lim, who was part of a reformist government ousted in a political coup in March, pleaded not guilty to a charge of soliciting 10% of potential profits in 2011 as a bribe for the contract.
+Lim Guan Eng, who was part of a reformist government ousted in March, pleaded not guilty to a charge of soliciting 10% of potential profits in 2011 as a bribe for the contract.
 He was detained late Thursday by the anti-corruption agency after they summoned him for questioning over the project in northern Penang state.

 The project was approved during Lim’s tenure as Penang chief minister from 2008-2018, before he became Malaysia’s finance minister.
 The 7.2 kilometre (4.5 miles) tunnel project from Penang island to peninsular Malaysia includes several highways and is to be funded through a land swap of reclaimed prime land.